balu401/nvim/README.md

 | `<Shift> + q` | Close the window/file/split |
 | `<Space> + s` | Save file & auto-format |
 and more including neovim basic commands...

+---
+AI Use - I used AI for research, writing the readme file, and sometimes to know how to debugge issue.